 Allow agents to access customer data histories

-On-premise Contact Center products usually include a one-time licensing fee and subsequent software upgrading and maintenance costs.
-Most on-premise contact center software vendors do not openly disclose their prices but offer a quote upon request.
+On-premise Contact Center products usually include a one-time licensing fee and subsequent software upgrade and maintenance costs.
+Most on-premise Contact Center software vendors do not openly disclose their prices but offer a quote upon request.

 Cisco Webex Contact Center is a cloud-based omni-channel (e.g. voice, email, and chat) contact center solution providing customer / agent matching, customer service self-service agent, and built-in chat and voice for collaboration between agents.